top of page

 Finding a Way

-My flash fiction collection Finding a Way was published by Ad Hoc Fiction in February 2019.
+My novella-in-flash Finding a Way was published by Ad Hoc Fiction in February 2019.
 A collection of fifty-one flashes on the theme of grief, Finding a Way, follows a family over a three and a half year period as they navigate loss.

 If you would like to buy a copy of Finding a Way, please click on the link above.